Need Help Applying for a course?

 You will also be liable for any re-sit fees if applicable, these will be notified to you by your tutor and must be paid by the relevant deadline.

-Annual course fees can be paid by logging on to student EBS Online Admissions Portal here.
+Annual course fees can be paid by logging on to student EBS Online Admissions Portal here. *Annual full course fees only

 This option requires a deposit of 25% of your annual course fee, plus completion of a direct debit mandate form which enables the balance to be paid in three instalments throughout the academic year.
-You should bring credit/debit card details so that deposit can be taken.
+You should bring credit/debit card details so that deposit can be taken. *The course must have an annual total fee in excess of £200 before this payment method can be used.

 Course fees are non- refundable except when a course is cancelled by the College due to insufficient enrolment numbers.
 In this case students will be entitled to a full refund.